It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.9 Wrapping Up

 Linear models such as the linear regression demonstrated in this chapter are a very popular tool for data analysis, and for good reason.
 They are relatively easy to implement and they are very flexible.
-They can be used for prediction, explanation, and inference, and they can be used for a wide variety of data types.
+They can be used for prediction, explanation, and inference, and they can be used across a wide variety of data types.
 There are also many tools at our disposal to help us use and explore them.
-But they are not without their limitations, and you’ll want to have more in your toolbox than just the approach we’ve seen so far.
+But the simpler demos we’ve seen here are not without their limitations, and you’ll want to have more in your toolbox than just the approach we’ve seen so far.

 3.9.1 The common thread